 September 29th, 2009 · No Comments

-Celebrity Disc Jockey,(Adam Goldstein) AKA “DJ AM” dies from prescription pills found in his stomach and one in his throat.
+Celebrity Disc Jockey,(Adam Goldstein) AKA “DJ AM” had prescription pills in his stomach and one in his throat when police found him dead in his New York apartment this past week.

 Tags: Prescription Drugs Addiction